 The TSI Writing part begins with 20 multiple-choice questions.
 When that’s done, students need to produce a 5-paragraph essay of between 300 and 600 words in length.
 The multiple-choice section covers:

 Correct grammar and punctuation – These questions cover subject-verb agreement, correct comma and period usage, nouns and pronouns, and so on.

 Agreement – This addresses issues that come when pronouns replace nouns.
 If a noun is singular (e.g. the desk clerk, a new car) pronoun replacements must be singular too (he, she, it).
 Students must demonstrate proficiency in the identification of subjects and verbs in sentences and in recognizing singular and plural nouns and pronouns.

 Agreement relates to consistency – When the subject in a sentence is singular, the verb form needs to match that.
 For example, in the sentence Randy and Barry is/are nephews, Randy and Barry are two persons, so plural.
 So the plural form of the verb (“are”) should be used.
 In short sentences, agreement questions are usually pretty easy.
 However, when a sentence includes dependent clauses or modifying phrases, it may get a bit complicated.

 Punctuation questions – These questions deal with, in general, endings and beginnings sentences.
 Exclamation marks, periods, semi-colons, and question marks are placed at the end of a sentence.
 Commas are indication interruptions.

-Revision – This type of question requires students to apply what they understand of sentence structure knowledge and how to rewrite sentences.
-An initial sentence could be like: “After spending the whole day in his bedroom in his pajamas, Charley awakened suddenly.”
-Is this sentence’s word sequence perfectly logical?
-If that is so, your answer should be “no change.”
-If not, you must select a better (or the best) version.
+Revision questions – These require students to apply the things they have learned about sentence structure and how to best rewrite a sentence.
+Let’s look at the sentence After spending the entire day in her bedroom in her pajamas, Charlene awakened suddenly.
+Do you think that the word sequence in this sentence is logical?
+If you do, your answer would be “no change.”
+If you think not, you should select a better or the best version.